OmariM/Math40_2018/README.md

 ## Description / Author's Note
 This is a repository for LaTeX files for Math40 homework.
 This repo is designed to be a place where all TeXers alike can come together and crank out beautiful looking homework files so that we don't have to get points taken off for not copying over the problems properly.
 That being said, things don't always work as designed and I'm still a GitHub **noob** so if you have any questions or suggestions about how we can make this better by all means please hit me up and we can work something out!

+Also, these files are made by humans.
+Sometimes there are mistakes.
+If there are--**please** let us know by making an issue in the issues tab.
+That being said, you as the user are responsible for making sure that the homework that you do is correct.
+That means if something is wrong with the TeX file, whether it be a wrong number or a missing problem, it is your responsibility to take care of that issue.
+Do **not** blame the person that TeXed up the homeork if there is a problem with **your** homework.

-More importantly--a lot of people put in a fair amount of time and effort into doing this for little recognition and no monetary compensation.
+Lastly and most importantly--a lot of people put in a fair amount of time and effort into doing this for little recognition and no monetary compensation.
 That means they're doing this out of the charity of their own hearts.
 If you get the chance, **please please, PLEASE** extend your thanks to them.
 By doing this, they're really helping everyone out :)

 -- Omari Matthews HMC '21 //
   omatthews@g.hmc.edu